-- Step 1 On a server on which Exchange System Manager is installed, log on to Windows by using an account that is an Exchange Full Administrator. - Step 2 On the Windows Start menu, click Programs > Microsoft Exchange > System Manager. - Step 3 In the left pane, expand <Organization> > Administrative Groups > <Administrative group> > Servers > <Server name> > Protocols > IMAP4, where <Administrative group> and <Server name> identify the first Exchange server that contains emails that you want licensed Connection users to be able to access. - Step 4 Right-click Default IMAP4 Virtual Server, and click Properties. - Step 5 In the Properties dialog box, click the Access tab. - Step 6 Click Certificate. - Step 7 On the Welcome to the Web Server Certificate Wizard page, click Next. - Step 8 On the Server Certificate page, click Create a New Certificate. - Step 9 Click Next. - Step 10 On the Delayed or Immediate Request page, click Prepare the Request Now But Send It Later.
+- Step 1 On a server on which Exchange System Manager is installed, sign in to Windows by using an account that is an Exchange Full Administrator. - Step 2 On the Windows Start menu, select Programs > Microsoft Exchange > System Manager.

-- Step 11 Click Next. - Step 12 On the Name and Security Settings page, enter a name for the certificate (for example, <Server name>Cert). - Step 13 Click Next. - Step 14 On the Organization Information page, enter the applicable values. - Step 15 Click Next. - Step 16 On the Your Site's Common Name page, enter the computer name of the Exchange server or the fully qualified domain name.
+- Step 3 In the left pane, expand <Organization> > Administrative Groups > <Administrative group> > Servers > <Server name> > Protocols > IMAP4, where <Administrative group> and <Server name> identify the first Exchange server that contains emails that you want licensed Unity Connection users to be able to access. - Step 4 Right-click Default IMAP4 Virtual Server, and select Properties. - Step 5 In the Properties dialog box, select the Access tab. - Step 6 Select Certificate. - Step 7 On the Welcome to the Web Server Certificate Wizard page, select Next. - Step 8 On the Server Certificate page, select Create a New Certificate. - Step 9 Select Next. - Step 10 On the Delayed or Immediate Request page, select Prepare the Request Now But Send It Later. - Step 11 Select Next. - Step 12 On the Name and Security Settings page, enter a name for the certificate (for example, <Server name>Cert). - Step 13 Select Next. - Step 14 On the Organization Information page, enter the applicable values. - Step 15 Select Next. - Step 16 On the Your Site's Common Name page, enter the computer name of the Exchange server or the fully qualified domain name.